-The latest Covid-19 Action Plan introduced to contain the spread of the pandemic has put forth the requirements for companies to get their employees vaccinated while also deploying more testing, masking, and other safety measures.
-Make sure to check Top 10 airSlate workflows for vaccination status check for businesses to access working solutions for the new federal vaccination and testing guidelines.
+The latest COVID-19 Action Plan introduced to contain the spread of the pandemic has put forth the requirements for companies to get their employees vaccinated while also deploying more testing, masking, and other safety measures.
+Make sure to check Top 10 airSlate Flow Templates for vaccination status check for businesses to access working solutions for the new federal vaccination and testing guidelines.

-In this blog on healthcare automation, we’ll dive into the ready-made healthcare workflow templates airSlate has to offer, how to implement them, and the benefits they introduce to your medical institution and patients.
+In this blog on healthcare automation, we’ll dive into the ready-made Healthcare Flow Templates airSlate has to offer, how to implement them, and the benefits they introduce to your medical institution and patients.

 What is workflow automation in healthcare?

 Medical organizations often have to deal with piles of documents, especially during the patient intake process.
 People need to get their vaccine or other treatments as soon as possible, while doctors want to minimize paperwork and focus on patients.

 In a situation like this, medical institutions are striving to manage patient data transfers and keep medical records in order.
 Automation in medicine addresses all of these challenges in one stroke and a lot of medical institutions have already experienced these benefits in practice.

 Workflow automation is aimed at streamlining and automating human tasks, data, and file routing between individuals and systems.
 Speaking about healthcare automation, these repetitive tasks usually include patient data input, scheduling appointments with doctors, preparing medical consent forms, transferring patient data from one system of record to another, sorting and storing completed documents, and so on.
 Without the automation of the hospital management system, these workflows are time-consuming and error-prone.